canta2899/mgp/README.md

 tar -xzf mgp-v1.0.0-darwin-amd64.tar.gz
 ```

 This will extract the **executable** and a text file containting the **license**.
 You can, then, place the binary file in your path (or symlink it).
-Running `mgp -v` should, then, prompt a message stating the current version.
+Running `mgp` should, then, prompt a message stating the current version.

 ### Source code